Course Outline

 Description

 This course will develop your knowledge of the life course perspective, which is a culturally appropriate approach to Indigenous wellbeing across the lifespan.
 It will also explore what culturally safe practice means at both an individual practitioner and health organisation level.
-You will also learn how to draw from a life course perspective and incorporate cultural safety to apply a comprehensive primary health care approach to address Indigenous wellbeing, with a particular focus on Indigenous-community controlled models of healthcare.
+You will also learn how to draw from a life course perspective and incorporate Cultural Safety to apply a comprehensive primary health care approach to address Indigenous wellbeing, with a particular focus on Indigenous-community controlled models of health.

 How will this course be delivered?